fireridlle/express-custom-response/README.md

 - *mixed* **extraData**
 - Any data that have to be returned to the user

-return response with http code 403 and body:```json
+return response with http code 403 and body:```javascript
 error: {
     message: 'The user does not have enough permissions to access this file.',
 	extraData: null or extraData